CircuitData/CircuitData-Language/README.md

 # openpcbXML
-En open XML standard for communicating information needed for PCB manufacturability.
+An open XML standard for communicating information needed for PCB manufacturability.
+Can be used to interchange information on the specification (manufacturing data only), a profile (requirements and default values when exchanging data) and capabilities (the production facility capabilities of a supplier).

 ## Structure of the XML
-Within the root level (openpcbxml) everything is divided into five groups and their subgroups:
+Within the root level (openpcbxml) everything is divided into four groups and their subgroups:

 - specification
   - summary (listed in any order, this sums up technology present)
   - layers (listed top-down, include at least one conductive layer to determin placement in stackup)